Explore Business Management

 Business managers must have an understanding of how organizations are financed in order to make more informed decisions.
 Managers must also recognize and assess the role of investment to business operations.
 By exploring the Time Value of Money and applying this principle to borrowing and lending decisions, students will learn how certain financial, capital budgeting and resource allocation decisions are made.
 Students also will learn how business forecasting assists business managers in developing longer-term strategic plans.

-Finding and utilizing the right data and information to help with business decision-making - this skill is incredibly valuable to any business professional, no matter the field or discipline of business.
-In MGMT-370 you'll learn how to find data - the right data - efficiently, accurately, and using advanced search methods.
-You will effectively harness major resources, some lesser-known but powerful, and utilize databases, government resources, and financial websites.
-You will also learn to utilize a system for developing research questions, choosing the right resources to substantiate a research plan and evaluate and organize business data into useful forms.
-By the end, you should have a set of tools to take back to your place of work, or to add to your arsenal of business skills that will help stand you out from the crowd!
+Finding and utilizing the right data and information to help with business decision-making - this skill is indispensable to any business professional, no matter the field or discipline of business.
+Students learn how to find data - the right data - efficiently and accurately, using advanced search methods.
+Students will harness major resources and utilize databases, government resources, and financial websites.
+Students will also learn to utilize a system for developing research questions, choosing the right resources to substantiate a research plan and evaluate and organize business data into useful forms.

 There are two ways to view behavior in organizations: cultural/interpretive and technical/rational.
 Students will explore both views, how they explain and predict organizational behavior and the management approaches they inform.
 Within these contexts, students will explore team and individual behaviors, ethical and diversity issues in the workplace, and how to foster success in the face of significant change.
 Students will apply course concepts to real-world scenarios and their personal experiences.